 Student interest in aquaponics has come from all corners of the university.
 When Diane Kim of the USC Wrigley Institute for Environmental Studies organized a workshop in March on sustainable food production, students showed up from programs including communications, business, history and psychology.

-USC Marshall senior Ethan Bialick attended the session, and now he’s an aquaponics advocate working on the new garden.
+USC Marshall student Ethan Bialick attended the session, and now he’s an aquaponics advocate working on the new garden.

 “Our oceans are extremely overfished, and they are being depleted at a rate much faster than people think,” Bialick said.
 Aquaponics allows for “growing fish without depleting the ocean.
 This also means that we can grow high-yielding plants without fertilizer, pesticides or even soil.”